dmulyalin/NORFAB/docs/norfab_docker_deployment.md

     - nornir-worker-1
 ```

-Docker compose starts a broker process on `norfab-broker` container under `10.0.0.100` IP address and a single Nornir Service worker process named `nornir-worker-1` on a `norfab-service-nornir` container.
+Docker compose starts a broker process on `norfab-broker` container that uses `10.0.0.100` IP address and starts a single Nornir Service worker process named `nornir-worker-1` on a `norfab-service-nornir` container.

-File `inventory.yaml` can be adjusted to configure additional Nornir service workers to make `norfab-service-nornir` container run as many Nornir Service worker processes as we need.
+File `inventory.yaml` can be adjusted to configure additional Nornir service workers to make `norfab-service-nornir` container run as many Nornir Service worker processes as needed.

-Before we proceed with setting up the client, need to grab encryption public key value from the broker:
+Before we proceed with setting up the client, need to grab encryption public key value from the broker, run these commands:

 ```
 docker exec -it norfab-broker bash